RanEndelman1/Frogs/README.md

-A simple iOS game for scholl asignment by Ran Endelman
+A simple iOS game for school asignment by Ran Endelman